 EduTools is a plugin for JetBrains IDEs based on the IntelliJ Platform.
 It is designed to help you learn and teach programming languages such as Kotlin, Java, and Python in the form of coding tasks and custom verification tests.

 How to install EduTools plugin?

 The EduTools plugin can be installed straight from the IDE.
 Go to Install.
 Click OK to apply the changes, and restart the IDE if prompted.dialog Ctrl+Alt+S, select , then switch to the tab, search for EduTools and click

 To learn more, see the detailed Installation Guide.

 I want to become a learner.
 What should I do next?

 Install the EduTools plugin in your IDE of choice, select the Learner role if you have IntelliJ IDEA Edu/PyCharm Edu, and choose a course.
 The role can be changed any time in .
 See the Learner’s Start Guide.

 I want to teach programming languages.
 How can I start my own course?

-Install the plugin, select the Educator role, and create a new course.
-You can refer to the Educator’s Start Guide.
+Install the plugin, select the Educator role if you have IntelliJ IDEA Edu/PyCharm Edu, and create a course.
+The role can be changed any time in Educator’s Start Guide..
+You can refer to the

 If you have additional questions about using EduTools as an educator, email us at firstname.lastname@example.org for help.